The Whole Ten Yards: Box office

 Unlike the first film, which was a commercial success, The Whole Ten Yards was a box office bomb, bringing in only $16.3 million in North America and $9.8 million internationally.
 With a worldwide total of $26.2 million, less than a quarter the gross of the original, the film did not recoup its $40 million budget.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 4% based on 120 reviews, with an average rating of 3/10.
-The website's critics consensus states: "A strained, laugh-free sequel, The Whole Ten Yards recycles its predecessor's cast and plot but not its wit or reason for being."
-On Metacritic the film has a weighted average score of 24 out of 100, based on 27 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+In Matthew Perry's memoir Friends, Lovers, and the Big Terrible Thing, the actor stated that this film's disappointing reception drastically curtailed his film career writing, "That was the moment Hollywood decided to no longer invite Mr. Perry to be in movies”.
+He sought more dramatic roles afterward.